Bernard Park

-Bernard Park (born January 29, 1993), also known as Nakjoon, is a Korean singer, born and raised in America.
+Bernard Park (born January 29, 1993), also known as Nakjoon, is a South Korean singer of American origin.
 He is best known as the winning contestant of K-pop Star Season 3.
 He made his official debut on October 13, 2014 with his first extended play I'm.

-History

 Early life

-Bernard Park, also known by his Korean name Park Nak-joon (Korean: 박낙준), hails from Atlanta, Georgia and is the youngest son of his father who runs a laundry shop in Marietta.
-He graduated from North Gwinnett High School, and before going to South Korea in order to participate in the third season of the reality competition show K-pop Star, Park was a part-time worker at a restaurant located near Duluth.
-Park studied at Gwinnett College, and took a leave of absence in order to focus on his activities with K-pop Star.
+Bernard Park, also known by his Korean name Park Nak-joon (박낙준), was born in Atlanta, Georgia, and lived there for ten years before moving to Atlanta, Georgia.
+He is the youngest son of Park Sang-wook, who runs a laundromat in Marietta.
+After graduating from North Gwinnett High School, Park was studying at Gwinnett College and working part-time at a restaurant near Duluth, when he took a leave of absence and moved to South Korea to compete in the reality competition show K-pop Star.